 Well, for better understanding, let’s have a precise look:

 How tight should longboard trucks be for downhill?

-When you’re going downhill of a longboard, you want to maximize your speed while being as aerodynamic as possible.
+When you’re going downhill on a longboard, you want to maximize your speed while being as aerodynamic as possible.
 You need to turn corners and keep your movement in control quickly, so you don’t bump and fall over.

 While you do the downhill riding, the longboard must be stiff with less wobbly trucks.
 You’ll be in more control that way with tighter trucks.

-The board itself should have good gripping for your feet, so you don’t slip and fall while moving in speed.
+The board itself should have good gripping for your feet, so you don’t slip and fall while moving at speed.
 Having an excellent concave or ‘w’ groove on a top-mounted uni-directional deck is a good idea if going downhill is your main aim.

 How tight should longboard trucks be for cruising?

 Cruiser longboards are built with a more flexible construction.
 The trucks are generally loosened up a bit to give you a curvy or bouncy feel while absorbing most shocks or vibrations along the way.

 Drop-through mountings that make the board closer to the ground are also better for getting a wider turning radius in your truck.

 You can practically take turns at crossroads and sharp corners while cruising around the neighborhood or commuting to your campus without having to stop and pick up your board.
 Moreover, you can move around quicker with more stability and balance.